May 04, 2026 - minute readminutes read

 How blood pressure is measured

-Medical professionals use a blood pressure cuff (called a sphygmomanometer) to measure the force of blood on the walls of the arteries as it flows through them in millimetres of mercury (mmHg).
+Medical professionals use a blood pressure cuff (called a sphygmomanometer) to measure the force of blood on the walls of the arteries as it flows through them in millimeters of mercury (mmHg).

 This measurement consists of two numbers – systolic pressure (the top number) and diastolic pressure (the bottom number).